 Isabelle Hayeur is a lens-based artist known for her photographs and her experimental videos.
-She has also realized public art commissions, several site-specific installations and photography books.
+She has also realized public art commissions, several site-specific video installations and photography books.
 Her work is situated within a critical approach to the environment, urban development and to social conditions.
 She is particularly interested in the feelings of alienation, uprooting and disenchantment.
 Since the late 1990s, she has been probing the territories she goes through to understand how our contemporary civilizations take over and fashion their environments.
 She is concerned about the evolution of places and communities in the neoliberal sociopolitical context we currently live in.
 Her artistic approach examines the relations between nature and culture in a world where their (false) opposition is a dominant ideology that still structures our Western societies.
 When the utility principle comes to prevail over all other values and the economy becomes sovereign, everything gets viewed as a “resource” to strip or a site to occupy.
 Her works seek to show how we take possession of territories and beings so as to adapt them to our needs; this instrumental logic tends to invade all fields of human activity today.

 Isabelle believes it’s important to take a stand, to show, to educate and to denounce, but also to be enchanted, touched and enraptured by the beauty that surrounds us.
 Her art practice proves to be both political and poetic, with a constant striving to blur the lines in order to highlight the ambivalence of our relation to the world.
 At once seductive and disquieting, her images awaken in us an ambiguous feeling that reflects our discomfort and reveals the flaws of a dehumanized system.